Kinto/kinto/docs/ecosystem.rst

         return Riak(pb_port=uri.port or 8087)

-This new backend type can now be specified in application configuration:
+Once its package installed and available in Python path, this new backend type can be specified in application configuration:

 .. code-block:: ini